SimonDosda/SimonDosda.github.io/_drafts/2021-06-25-blog-github-pages-5-comment.markdown

 ## Add reply feature

-To enable replying to a message, the first thing we need to add is a `parent_id` field in our messages.
-To Allow this you need to modify the `staticman.yml` file as follow.
+To enable replying to a message, we need to add is a `parent_id` field in our messages.
+To allow it, add it to the `allowedFields` property in the `staticman.yml` file.

 ```yaml
 # staticman.yml